AlexanderHerlan/syncpy/README.md

 The host, port, and username settings should all be set to that of your linux username and server you are attempting to sync to.

 The username setting MUST always be set.
-It needs to be the username of the account of the remote server you are connecting to, no matter what authentication scheme you are using.
+It should be the username of an account on the remote server you are connecting to, no matter what authentication scheme you are using.

 The last 2 variables in this example are described below.